-NOTE: When the speakers are muted, you do not hear the CD or DVD playing.
+NOTE: If the speakers are muted, you do not hear the CD or DVD playing.

-1. Click the Start button, point to All Programs (or Programs) -> Accessories -> Entertainment (or Multimedia), and then click Volume Control.

-2. In the Volume Control window, click and drag the bar in the Volume Control column and slide it up or down to increase or decrease the volume.
+- 1. Click the Start button, point to All Programs → Accessories → Entertainment (or Multimedia), and then click Volume Control. - 2.
+In the Volume Control window, click and drag the bar in the Volume Control column and slide the bar up or down to increase or decrease the volume.